Black ScoterMelanitta americana

 - Cool Facts

-- The Black Scoter occasionally does a "Wing-flap" display while swimming, flapping its wings with its body held up out of the water.
-Unlike other scoters, it almost always punctuates a Wing-flap with a characteristic downward thrust of head, as if its neck were momentarily broken.
-Surf and White-winged scoters keep their heads and bills pointing more or less above the horizontal throughout a Wing-flap.
+- The Black Scoter occasionally does a display while swimming, flapping its wings with its body held up out of the water.
+Unlike other scoters, it almost always ends this display with a strong downward thrust of the head.

 - The oldest recorded Black Scoter was a male, at least 10 years, 6 months old.